 What is an ISHA Seminar?

 ISHA Seminar is an academic event, where you meet other history students from all over the world.
 Seminar usually consists of academic workshops and social evenings.

 What is a workshop?

 Workshop is part of the academic content of the seminar.
-In workshop the participants keep presentations and discuss about the workshop’s topic and each others’ presentations.
+In workshop, the participants keep presentations and discuss the workshop’s topic and each others’ presentations.
 The workshops are moderated by local students appointed by the organisers.